catmoez/UK-Local-Authority-districts/README.md

 Currently contains England and Wales councils only, with the most recent electoral result available as of May 2025.
 See electoral maps attached.

 Added Sept.
-2025: Name and location mapping 112 cities from https://www.data.gov.uk/dataset/46c36d32-774d-40e2-aa24-d53f7fdf1826/major-towns-and-cities-december-2015-boundaries-ew-bgg-v21 to the LAD names.
-See 'city lad matching' figure attached.
+2025: City names for 112 England and Wales cities (from https://www.data.gov.uk/dataset/46c36d32-774d-40e2-aa24-d53f7fdf1826/major-towns-and-cities-december-2015-boundaries-ew-bgg-v21) are matched in csv to (a) the local authority district (LAD) names, and (b) to Westminster constituency names.
+See 'city lad matching' and 'city westminster constituency matching' figures attached for a preview.